GenesisFR/DS2TroubleshootingGuide/README.md

 Saved games created while using different mods won't be displayed and therefore cannot be loaded.
 Run the game through Elys DS2 Succubus Manager to load them.

+## Stuck on the character selection screen when starting Broken World

+This happens when starting the Broken World campaign with a character that was made before installing Broken World.
+The introduction cutscene plays but then the game gets stuck on the character selection screen with the fire bowls on the sides.

+Follow these steps:

+1. Run Elys Succubus Manager (optional).
+2. Convert your DS2 hero (optional).
+3. Load your DS2 campaign.
+4. Save the game.
+5. Go back to the main menu.
+6. Start Broken World.

 ## Stutters when moving the mouse

 This is caused by the NVIDIA drivers for Cyberpunk (460.79).
 The problem was fixed in 466.11 (and again in 497.29).
 If it's still not fixed for you for some reason, use older drivers.
 You can use this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to find them.